GPIO Counter

 Output

-An integer representing the number of pulses counted.
+An integer representing the number of pulses counted so far.

 getAverageInterval

-Retrieves the current calculated average interval between pulses in milliseconds.
+Retrieves the current calculated average time between pulses in milliseconds.

 Output